Fiscalisation and Real-Time Reporting in Portugal

 FAQs

 Yes.
-The State Budget for 2026 confirms that PDF invoices with QR code proof are accepted as electronic invoices until 31 December 2026
+The Portuguese State Budget for 2026 confirms that PDF invoices containing a valid QR code continue to be accepted as compliant electronic invoices.
+This transitional allowance remains in place until 31 December 2026, after which stricter e-invoicing requirements may apply.

 Written by the Compliance & Growth Team